compulim/use-schema-org-action/README.md

 ## How to use

-The `useSchemaOrgAction` hook is very similar to [React `useState` hook](https://react.dev/reference/react/useState) with extra functionality to expose the business logics of an action .
+The `useSchemaOrgAction` hook is very similar to [React `useState` hook](https://react.dev/reference/react/useState) with extra functionality to expose the business logics of an action.

 To install this package, run `npm install use-schema-org-action` or visit our [package on NPM](https://npmjs.com/package/use-schema-org-action).